 The venue was built in the 1980s under the ownership of the fashion designer Laura Biagiotti and her husband Gianni Cigna.

 They transformed 150 hectares of the countryside into the venue on the outskirts of Rome, but it has not featured as a regular venue on the European Tour.

 The 1994 Italian Open took place at the venue, with Eduardo Romero eventually lifting the trophy.

 Organisers had hoped to host the event regularly.
 Still, there were issues, and it was not until the 2021 Italian Open that they got the chance to host another professional event.

-Ryder Cup hopefuls Nicolai Hojgaard, Robert MacIntyre and Adrian Meronk have all won at the course, which continues to host the Italian Open.
+Ryder Cup players Nicolai Hojgaard and Robert MacIntyre have won at the course, which continues to host the Italian Open.

 Jim Fazio and David Mezzacane designed the par-72 course originally, but it has been redesigned and now plays over 6,937 yards.
 It has a par of 72 and a slope rating of 140.

 Fazio's son Tom and Jeremy Slessor have redesigned the course, and they've made it tricky, with any errors immediately punished by the pace of the greens.

 In an interview with Golf Digest, Englishman Oliver Wilson confirmed that you could not see nine holes when approaching the green, with multiple elevation changes adding to the difficulty levels.

 With several hills carving through the course, spectators should get a superb view of the action.
 From the 14th tee onwards, there are two difficult par 4s, but the big hitters could then attack the following par 4 in Rome.